-I recall words spoken by Itay Gil many years ago, before any of us were well known, when we were just locals, unknown outside our neighborhoods.
+I recall words spoken by Itay Gil many years ago, when we were just locals, unknown outside our neighborhoods.
 He said all we aim to do is minimize damage.
-That's it; Not about being humble but about being truthful.
+That's it; this is not about being humble but about being truthful.

 Sadly today there is a proliferation of Krav Maga "federations" (there is no control over the use of such terms as Federations, Academy, Associations etc).
-They come with names like IDF Krav Maga, True Krav Maga, Military Krav Maga and various variations of these names.
-None of these are endorsed by the Israeli military.
+They come with names like IDF Krav Maga, True Krav Maga, Military Krav Maga and variations of these names.
+None of these are endorsed by the Israeli military or government.

 My teacher taught me "never make a false claim", and I honor that.
-I teach what I have gained from my teachers, students and real life experience.
-I make no claim to be endorsed by the pope or the IDF. (and yes I have met people who claim both, they are not with IKI, rejected).
+I teach what I have gained from my teachers, students and experience.
+I make no claim to be endorsed by the pope or the IDF.
+(I have met people who claim both, we did not accept them).

 What is being taught in the name of Israel and the IDF (Israel Defense Forces) is not what is being taught to Israeli soldiers.
 What is being taught are crowd pleaser techniques, stuff that "sells".

 When I speak about things like, Block and run away (disengage) many students become upset.
 They say things like, in (name any country, Ukraine, South Africa etc) things are different.
 We cannot run away, things here are tough, you don't understand.

 These people, for some reason, seem unaware of what a real attack is like.
 Movies with big stars like Steven Seagal, even Bruce Lee, create a false image of what people can actually achieve in a real confrontation.
 At least Jackie Chan and the "Zohan" present it as comedy.

 We need to get real if we intend to stay alive.